ucsb-cs24/w25/labs/swivel/README.md

 - `swivel(value)` behaves like `contains()`  in that it returns whether or not a value is in the set.
 But it also modifies the tree: if the value is present in the set, the node holding the value swivels up repeatedly (see below) until it become the root.
-If the value isn't present, the last node it searched (always a leaf node) swivels up instead.
+If the value isn't present, the last node it searched swivels up instead.
 - `remove(value)` removes a value from the set  and returns the number of values that were removed.
 Implement it with `swivel()`:
   - First, call `swivel()` on the value to be removed.